grafana/k6-learn/Modules/II-k6-Foundations/04-Adding-checks-to-your-script.md

 Which of the following can you use a check to verify?

-A: Whether the 95th percentage response time of the request was greater than 1 s
+A: Whether the 95th percentage response time of the request was greater than 1s

 B: The size of the response body returned

 C: The error rate of the test

 ### Question 2